M507/Tunnel-Manager/README.md

 # Tunnel-Manager

 Why did I make this?
-Because I need:
+Because I need a system that can:
+- Create C2 traffic redirectors automatically.
-- A fast way to replace burned IPs.
+- Replace burned IPs quickly.
-- An easy way to spawn up and destroy tunnels on AWS.
+- Spawn up and destroy remote and local tunnels automatically.
 - Persistent tunnel configurations.
 - Shareable configurations.
 - Visualization of the network flow.
+- Wipe out everything from AWS when done.

 For more details: <a style="color:#c0c0c0" href="https://shellcode.blog/Using-Cobalt-Strike-with-Tunnel-Manager-for-Distributed-Hacking/"> Using Cobalt Strike with Tunnel-Manager for Distributed Hacking </a>